tardate/LittleArduinoProjects/Electronics101/LED/LEDStrobeKit/README.md

-# #224 LEDStrobeKit
+# #224 LED Strobe Kit

 Build and analyse a common LED strobe kit.

 ![The Build](./assets/LEDStrobeKit_build.jpg?raw=true)

 ## Notes

 Another cheap kit build, this time a [CD4017 + ne555 Strobe module](https://www.aliexpress.com/item/CD4017-ne555-Strobe-module-electronics-production-suite-DIY-Kits-electronic-diy-Learning-suite/32438304004.html)
 that I picked up from a seller on aliexpress.

-Turns out it is the same module that Julian Ilett covered in another of his excellent vidoes:
+Turns out it is the same module that Julian Ilett covered in another of his excellent videos:
 [Postbag #29: Fun Re-Wiring a 555 and 4017 LED Module](https://www.youtube.com/watch?v=bxyp4Jq8a3Y)

 ### The Kit